The laws that cover food safety are the Food Act 2014 and the Food Regulations 2015.

 The primary duty under the Act is that people who trade in food must ensure the food is safe and suitable for human consumption.

-Under the Act, food businesses are required to be operating under either a food control plan or one of 3 levels of national programmes depending on the food sector that a food business belongs to.
-All food businesses that belong to the food service sector and that have an on-licence for the sale of alcohol have already transitioned (during the first year of transition).
+Under the Act, food businesses are required to be operating under an appropriate registered risk-based measure (either a food control plan or one of three levels of national programmes depending on the food sector that a food business belongs to).
+This includes people who are trading in food on the internet, for example, selling food through community group pages on Facebook.

 New food businesses